 Call That Girl Time Line

-2004, After finding the employees and physicians of the Mayo Clinic needing home support, CTG came back to life.
+2004, after finding the employees and physicians of the Mayo Clinic needed home support, CTG came back to life.
 Lisa signed up with the state of Minnesota as an assumed name and sole proprietor of CTG.
 Lisa worked with an east coast designer, created business cards and posted an ad in the Rochester Women’s Magazine.
 In 2006, Lisa left Rochester with 40 clients and then moved back to Minneapolis to work at her final corporate job supporting a contract for the Navy Marine Corps Intranet (NMCI) working for Multimax/Harris IT.

-2007, After Multimax was aquired by Harris IT, Lisa opted to move on and restart her career by going on her own and building up Call That Girl on a full time basis.
+2007, After Multimax was acquired by Harris IT, Lisa opted to move on and restart her career by going on her own and building up Call That Girl on a full time basis.
 During her first five months of being on her own, she ended 2008 with just five clients.
 These first five months were full of ideas to market, networking events and brainstorming how to grow CTG.

-2010 Lisa takes over as owner of the largest LinkedIn group in Minnesota, LinkedMinnesota.
+In 2010, Lisa takes over as owner of the largest LinkedIn group in Minnesota, LinkedMinnesota.
 Lisa also decided to make a bold move and move her personal life down to Rochester, MN.
 Without publicly announcing this move, she worked for six months traveling back and forth from Rochester to Minneapolis until it got to be too much.
-She opened her Rochester location in September and was still outsourcing hardware and home visits if she could not make it.
+She opened her Rochester location in September and was still outsourcing hardware and home visits if she could not make the appointments.
 Lisa also started the year off with writing an eBook on Social Media that was published in September of 2010.
 CTG closes with 850 clients.